RodrigoDot/cakem/README.md

 * now you can run the bake to create your CRUD using bin\cake bake all NOMETATABELA or do it yourself
 * OBS to create your CRUD using the twitterbootstrap you must run bin\cake bake all NOMETATABELA --theme TwitterBootstrap

+nineth thing to do

+* run the follow code bin\cake i18n extract
+* the cake will catch every sentence into a __()
+* go to src\LOCALE and create a directory that will keep the new language ex.: pt_BR
+* copy the file default.pot and put it on the directory created previously like dafault.po without the last T of .pot
+* you can edit whatever you want to translate puttin it into a __('stringHere)
+* to set this on your system
+* go to config\app.php
+* on App=>defaultLocale you must edit the filed ex.: pt_BR and put the name of your language

+10th thing to do